 This course provides the student with knowledge of the major individual and community models and theories that guide health-promotion interventions across the life span.
 This course presents information that enhances the students' ability to provide holistic health promotion and preventive care.
 The planning, implementing and evaluating of health promotion, prevention, and restoration activities for individuals, families, and communities is stressed.
 Three hours lecture per week.
 Pre- or Corequisites: Conceptual Frameworks in Nursing (NURS 300), Health Assessment in Nursing (NURS 303), or permission of instructor.
-Enrolled in RN-BS or BS in Dental Hygiene programs.
+Enrolled in RN-BS.

-NURS/DHYG 370 RESEARCH METHODS IN THE HEALTH SCIENCES
+NURS 370 RESEARCH METHODS IN THE HEALTH SCIENCES

 The purpose of this course is to understand and apply research findings to practice.
 Three hours lecture per week.
-Prerequisite: Enrolled in RN-BS or B. Tech in Dental Hygiene program.
+Prerequisite: Enrolled in RN-BS.
 Pre- or Corequisite: Statistics (MATH 141) or equivalent coursework or permission of instructor.